Swaggering Pats stifle Falcons 25-0 for 5th straight victory

 “It’s been a tough five days offensively,” Ryan said.
 “We haven’t thrown the ball well enough, we haven’t run the ball well enough.”

-The Patriots drove 76 yard in seven plays for a touchdown early in the second quarter.
+The Patriots drove 76 yards in seven plays for a touchdown early in the second quarter.

-Damien Harris did most of the dirty work, running four times for 34 yards and hauling in a 9-yard pass, before Agholor got open over the middle against busted coverage, hauled in the pass from Jones and scooted into the end zone.
+Damien Harris did most of the dirty work, running four times for 34 yards and grabbing a 9-yard pass, before Agholor got open over the middle against busted coverage, hauled in the throw from Jones and scooted to the end zone.

 Jones completed 22 of 26 for 207 yards.